CharlesTaylor7/octo-events/README.md

 Consumers of the api can get a list of events that occurred on this repo by calling the endpoint `/issues/:issueNumber/events`.

-Octo Events is live and deployed on fly.io.
-So to see a sample query in action, just visit this url: https://octo-events.fly.dev/issues/3/events
+Octo Events is live and deployed on [fly.io](fly.io) So to see a sample query in action, just visit this url: https://octo-events.fly.dev/issues/3/events

 ## CI / CD
 This project makes use of Continuous Integration & Continuous Delivery via Github Actions.
 Every push to the `main` branch will cause the testsuite and typescript verification to run.
-If both those pass, then the application is deployed to fly.io.
+If both those pass, then the application is deployed to https://octo-events.fly.dev.
 You can see the workflow `.github/workflows/publish.yml` for the nitty gritty details.

+## Docker
+There is a provided Dockerfile intended for production deployment, but not local development.
+Currently the application is hosted on fly.io, for ease of setup.
+But this project could be deployed to other cloud providers with relative ease, because it is already running in a docker container.

 ## Local Development Setup
 1. You need postgres installed, with a superuser named "postgres".